duleorlovic/lxd_lxc_tips/README.md

 ```
 # Start instance as container
 lxc launch ubuntu:22.04 my-instance
+lxc exec  my-instance ping 1.1.1.1
+# if you do not have internet access check error

 # start as virtual VM with --vm
 lxc launch ubuntu:22.04 ubuntu-vm --vm